 This study aims to explore the relationship between work autonomy and job performance among secondary school teachers in Mirpur City.
 By examining this relationship, the research intends to provide actionable insights that could help educational leaders and policymakers create more effective and empowering work environments for teachers.

 Research Objectives

 Objective of the study was:

-1. To determine the relationship between the level of work autonomy granted to male and female teachers and their performances at secondary schools in Mirpur City.
+To identify the relationship between work autonomy granted to male and female teachers and their relative performance at secondary schools in Mirpur City.